marianaserranoc/Rapid_prototyping/evidence-log/ai-usage-log.md

   * **Locked:** Stage C locked with Assumption #4 as the core pillar.
 * **Riskiest assumption and reasoning:**
   * **Assumption #4 selected:** *"Target consumers have elastic routines and will shift given the right nudge/incentive."* Reasoning: If student routines are behaviorally locked to peak hours, no amount of dynamic pricing or software polish can create off-peak demand (the core idea dies).
 In contrast, if studio payment willingness (#2) fails, the business model can simply pivot from a SaaS fee to a commission-on-booking model.

+## Pass 1 — Goal setting (Claude, this conversation)

+**Tool used:** Claude
+**Purpose:** Draft and sharpen the Product Goal and Sprint Goal, building on the confirmed Opportunity Frame and riskiest assumption (#4: elastic routines/nudges).

+### What I drafted first, then AI challenged
+- Product Goal (v1) included "high-margin revenue" and "price-conscious students... affordable, flexible access" — AI flagged that margin wasn't established anywhere in PAIN POINT/NEED (attendance/utilization was), and that the student-pricing language reintroduced consumer-side framing (echoing the earlier Nova mix-up) despite the USER being the studio owner throughout
+- Revised Product Goal dropped the student-pricing angle and reframed around "net-new attendees" and "protecting margins/brand value" — consistent with the studio-side USER and the demand-composition argument already established in `opportunity.md`

+### What I accepted vs. flagged as minor
+- Accepted: Sprint Goal's explicit "non-price timing nudge" phrasing, which correctly operationalizes Assumption #4 and keeps it distinct from a discount-based test (avoids contaminating the "timing, not pricing" INSIGHT)
+- Flagged, not resolved: "brand value" in the Product Goal is a new concept not previously validated anywhere in `opportunity.md` or `assumptions.md` — noted as a minor addition, not blocking

+## Pass 1.1 — Goals Definition & Load-Bearing Sprint Alignment (Gemini, this conversation)

+* **Tool used:** Gemini (working off previous context and critique from Claude)
+* **Purpose:** Sharpen the long-term Product Goal and Stage D Sprint Goal, ensuring tight alignment with the locked riskiest assumption (#4) and the updated Opportunity Frame.
+* **What we discussed, challenged & stress-tested:**
+  * **The Discounting Trap:** When Gemini initially drafted a product goal mentioning "dynamic discounts" and "affordable access," we challenged this against the core Pain Point in the Opportunity Frame.
+Discounting cannibalizes full-price regulars rather than shifting schedules.
+We debated whether the venture is a "discount marketplace" or a "schedule-matching engine."
+  * **Aligning with Claude’s earlier flags:** Gemini raised Claude’s previous point that timing mismatches and total absence of demand require two completely different solutions.
+If the core problem is timing, the goal must prove users shift schedules due to non-price nudges (e.g., priority access, accountability mechanisms) rather than just cheap tickets.
+  * **Isolating the Sprint Goal:** We pushed to ensure the Sprint Goal wasn't a vague product milestone, but a direct, binary test of Assumption #4—measuring actual student routine elasticity before building any real software.
+* **What was accepted vs. revised:**
+  * **Revised:** Stripped all references to price-slashing from the Product Goal, refocusing it entirely on margin-protected yield management and schedule matching for studio owners.
+  * **Accepted:** Defined the Sprint Goal around behavioral schedule shifts, explicitly isolating whether non-price incentives can move users into off-peak slots.
+* **Locked Deliverables:**
+  * **Product Goal:** Build an automated schedule-matching platform for independent boutique studios that systematically fills recurring off-peak capacity with net-new attendees while protecting studio margins and brand value.
+  * **Sprint Goal:** Prove whether target consumers will behaviorally alter their daily routines to attend an off-peak class slot when given a non-price timing nudge or matching mechanism (validating Assumption #4).